Canario0001/Chill-Jake-Web/README.md

 # Chill-Jake-Web

-Página com um gif do Jake relaxando / Page with a gif of Jake relaxing
+Eu simplesmente tava brincando com HTML e descobri que existia uma maneira para colocar background.
+Testei com um gif do Jake e achei legalzinho.

+I simply was "playing" with HTML and discovered that there is a way to put a background.
+I tested it with a gif of Jake and I think it is cool.